This is an important table and before begin,

 third step?
 ICF volume, good.
 So now you have

-a decrease in ECF osmolality.
+a decrease in ECF osmolarity.
 Which way does

 your water want to go?
 Where is your more